-The Kyoto-based tech giant developed into a video game company in the 1970s and ultimately became well-known because of NES, Nintendo 63, Nintendo Wii (and don’t forget Mario, Pokémon, and The Legend of Zelda).
+The Kyoto-based tech giant developed into a video game company in the 1970s, and ultimately became well-known for its consoles like NES, Super Nintendo, Nintendo 64 and Wii.
+And don’t forget classic games like Super Mario Bros., Pokémon and The Legend of Zelda).

 Nintendo at a Glance

-Nintendo is also recognized in pop culture through characters which stretch beyond video games: playing cards, animated series and mobile apps complete its universe.
-Its dedicated fan base and the production of video game consoles raises Nintendo to the top of the gaming world.
-Since Nintendo’s founding, the company has:
+Nintendo is also recognized in pop culture through characters which stretch beyond video games, including playing cards, animated series and mobile apps.
+Its dedicated fan base and innovative takes on video game consoles make the company a pioneer in the industry.

 History of Nintendo Stock

 Nintendo’s stock has weathered a series of ups and downs since it began trading several decades ago.
-While many of Nintendo’s video game consoles over the years have been successful, many have also been disappointments, which have led to stock prices’ consistent rises and falls.
+While many of Nintendo’s video game consoles over the years have been successful, many have also been disappointments, which has led to fluctuation over time.

 Should You Purchase Nintendo Stock?